NickBansal/Comic-News/README.md

 Some more features of the main articles:
 * Authorised users may vote articles up or down

+Each article can also be accessed by clicking on the highlighted article

 ### Individual Article Routes